h0r0m4n/h0r0m4n.github.com/work/2019/siae-plus.md

 ---
 title: App SIAE+
-description: SIAE is the first collective management company of copyright in Italy.
+description: SIAE is the monopolist intermediary between the authors of musical tracks and consumers, managing the economic aspects and the distribution of money from royalties of Italian-copyrighted music to authors.
 I collaborated with them in the creation of the first app SIAE+ that supports all the major services of the company.
 client: SIAE
 css:
   primary: '#fff'